grafana/tempo/docs/sources/tempo/configuration/network/ipv6.md

 Tempo can be configured to communicate between the components using Internet Protocol Version 6, or IPv6.

 {{% admonition type="note" %}}
-To support this support this configuration, the underlying infrastructure must support this address family.
+The underlying infrastructure must support this address family.
 This configuration may be used in a single-stack IPv6 environment, or in a dual-stack environment where both IPv6 and IPv4 are present.
 In a dual-stack scenario, only one address family may be configured at a time, and all components must be configured for that address family.
 {{% /admonition %}}

 ## Protocol configuration